NithishBharadwaj-TL/The-New-Windows-Terminal-Profiles/README.md

 # The New Windows Terminal Profiles
 In this repository some customized profiles of Ubuntu, cmd, python, VS-code etc for The Windows Termianl are published.
-This profile even supports the option for custom image background formats like png, jpg, even the GIF.
+This profile even supports the option for custom image background formats like png, jpg, even the GIF .